No deposit loans for first home buyers are available

-This is because with the additional security offered by your parents you’re actually a lower risk than someone who’s borrowing 95% of the property value.
+This is because the additional security offered by your parents actually lowers your risk moreso than someone borrowing 95% of the property value.

-If your income, job and credit history are all acceptable to the bank, then you’re a highly sought after borrower.
+If your income, job and credit history are all stable then you’re a highly sought-after borrower.

 Why are no deposit home loans such a popular choice?